Madame-Aehm/CAB-Project-4-Spikes/spike20/notes.md

 app.use('/api/users', userRouter);
 ```

 - Now let's use Postman to test it!
 Our endpoint is going to be 'localhost:5000/api/users/test'.
 If we've set it all up correctly, we should get a response of 'testing route....'!
-Take node of where you're putting your **/** symbols.
+Take note of where you're putting your **/** symbols.

 - Since some of the callback functions for our routes will get quite long, a good practise is to collect them all in a **controller** file.
 I'm going to create a folder 'controllers', and inside I'll create a **.js** file for 'user', or 'userController'.
 Here I will write and export my express functions, then import them into my routes file.
 I'll demonstrate this with the test route function, even though it is only very small. **Note** the difference between a **regular export**, and a **default export**.